-What Does it Take to Be a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?
+What You Need to Know About Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist

 - Refer clients to services, such as eye care, health care, rehabilitation, and counseling, to enhance visual and life functioning or when condition exceeds scope of practice.